ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

   ...
 ```

-The second feature is the `=` operator which tests for "structural
+The second feature is the `=` operator which tests for "structural equality"
-equality" between two expressions.
-That means it goes recursively into
+between two expressions.
+That means it goes recursively into each expression
-each expression checking they're exactly the same at all levels down.
+checking they're exactly the same at all levels down.

+Another feature which is useful when we build more complicated nested patterns
-The `as` keyword can be used to name part of an expression.
-We can use it to
+is the `as` keyword, which can be used to name part of an expression.
+For
-match on the inner part of a pattern:
+example:

 ```ocaml
 Name ("/DeviceGray" | "/DeviceRGB" | "/DeviceCMYK") as n -> n